 If social media is a two-tailed test distribution, you want to be non-significant.
 At p > 0.05, you are safely in the non-rejection region…which is what social media is all about.

 There is a fine line between tweeting a constant stream of information overload and never tweeting at all.
 And don’t be afraid to tweet during the work day!
-For most researchers, being on Twitter is engagement and networking, so it is totally fine to tweet occasionally at work – especially if you’re tweeting about work!
-But don’t overdo it.
+For most researchers, Twitter is about engagement and networking.

 Learn how Twitter ‘works’

 There are functional differences between direct replies and commenting on tweets.
 Direct replies may not be seen by others, but they keep an important piece of relevant information in the same thread as the original tweet for others to find.
 Commenting on someone else’s tweet creates a new conversation thread, but excludes the original tweeter.
 If you do this and want them to get credit, or see replies, make sure to include their handle in your comment.